nanobox-io/nanobox-engine-php/doc/advanced-php-config.md

 # Advanced PHP Configuration Options

-This engine exposes configuration option through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.
+This engine exposes configuration options through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.
 Being a generic PHP engine, there are a lot of configuration options to try to allow compatibility with as many PHP apps as possible.
 This engine makes the following options available.

 #### Overview of Boxfile Configuration Options
 ```yaml